Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 driverClassName: org.postgresql.Driver

-Also, disable the postgres pod by changing the enabled value in the postgres section from true to false in the same file.
+Also, make sure to disable the PostgreSQL pod by changing the enabled value in the postgresql section from true to false in the same file.

 yaml